There are pub quizzes … and then there is the Last Quiz Night on Earth.

 During the performance, audiences are able to connect with the characters by watching their struggles and how they plan to fix their problems, such as sibling conflict, before it is too late.

 This was the actor’s first time performing in a play that interacts with an audience so much.
 He also explained how the cast use audience’s reactions to help improvise what happens next.

 The Last Quiz Night opened in Salford last Tuesday and ended on Saturday 16 February.
-The Spring 2020 tour runs until April 11 across the North West in venues such as theatre bars and village halls.
+The Spring 2020 tour runs until April 11 across the North West in venues such as pubs, theatre bars and village halls.

 For more information such as future venues and tickets visit Box of Tricks website.